- Office of Student Financial Assistance Home

 FRAG- You may also be eligible for the Florida Residency Access Grant.
 Requirements include full-time enrollment in a first bachelor's degree undergraduate program, a Florida resident for at least one year, and a U.S citizen or eligible noncitizen.
 If you provided your parent's information on the FAFSA you would need to prove they are Florida residents.
 If you are independent then you would need to provide your proof of Florida residency.
 The list of acceptable documents for proof of Florida residency can be found on this form.
 The documentation provided must be dated a year prior to your enrollment start date.
 If you do not complete a FAFSA but meet the requirements you may still be eligible but you will have to fill out an additional form.

 Florida Pre-Paid- Florida Pre-Paid is a 529 college savings plan that Jacksonville University does accept to help with the costs of tuition, room, and meal plans.
 Your parents will need to contact Florida Pre-Paid once it is decided you are going to be attending Jacksonville University and using the plan.
 You can visit the website for additional information.

 Pay Your Balance or Finalize Payment Options

 Log on to your Webadvisor to view your student account statement.
 You can Pay your balance or set up a Payment Plan before the tuition is due.
-You can contact our controller's office with any questions regarding payments or payment plans.
+You can contact our bursar's office with any questions regarding payments or payment plans.
 The payment deadlines are August 1st for the fall term and December 1st for the spring term.
 You might be eligible to use a parent plus loan, or alternative loans loan to cover your balance or you can pay with a third party payment.